 The real challenge in identifying the right data is not technical but business knowledge.
 Indeed, determining a clear and defined trajectory requires knowing the risks, opportunities, strengths and weaknesses.

-The analysis of your metrics will provide you with the lessons to capitalize on to refine your trajectory.
+Analyzing your metrics will provide you with the lessons you need to capitalize on to refine your trajectory.

 Now that you have identified the data you need to collect, all that's left to do is put your operating plan in place!